ryanwelcher/wordpress-slot-fill-system/slides/wp-plugins-api.md

 ```

 ### getPlugins ###
-Retieves the settings objects for all registerd plugins.
+Retieves the settings objects for all registered plugins.
 #### Params ####
 None
 ### Returns ###